lliyao/lliyao.github.io/_pages/about.md

 Our research focuses on the statistical physics of soft and living matter, using theoretical and computational approaches.

-Specific areas of interest include, but are not limited to:
+Current interests include, but are not limited to:
 1. Geometric and topological phenomena: topological defects, confinements, knots, bio-membranes, colloids, liquid crystals
 2. Non-equilibrium statistical physics: active matter, dynamics of macromolecules and biomacromolecules